Jazz Artists & Agents!

 Big Band Singers:

+Our house band is the Helios Jazz Orchestra and we feature that group with an outstanding singer for one concert in the larger hall at the venue.
 Singing with a big band is unique.
 An introspective, intimate voice is not going to be heard against 4 trumpets, 4 trombones, 5 saxes and a rhythm section.
-We are looking for guest singers who project, have a genuine style of singing, flawless intonation, enunciate clearly, have a deep knowledge of jazz and are dynamic on stage.
-We have no interest in mush-mouth singing, first-timers, vocal fry, riffers or enormous vibrato for the big band... or in combo situations.
+We are looking for guest singers who project, have a genuine and natural style of singing, flawless intonation, enunciate clearly, have a deep knowledge of jazz and are dynamic on stage.
+We have no interest in mush-mouth singing, first-timers, vocal fry, riffers or mile-wide vibrato.

 Everyone: